Skip to main content

 The ZAP Impact Collaborative program is intended to identify and facilitate individualized opportunities for Tier II grantees to build organizational capacity – through curated networking, workshops, trainings, and mentoring.

-CONGRATULATIONS to the ZAP Collaborative Program's First Cohort!
+Congratulations to the ZAP Collaborative Program's First Cohort!

 Cottonwood Heights Arts Council